EdenTzuberi/first_year_project_c/README.md

 # first year project at c

-This my fourth project in "Introduction to Programming and C language" course.
+This my fourth project in "Introduction to Programming in C language" course.

 At this project I had to do one program who does 4 tasks.
 1. Write a function who recives any text: